AleksandarGanchevDev/ChatApp-FullStack/README.md

 # Chat application

-Real-time to-do list application built using React.js for the frontend and Node.js with Express.js for the backend.
-The project uses Socket.IO for real-time updates, allowing users to see changes to the to-do list instantly.
-With this setup, users can add and remove tasks in real time.
-This project is a example of integrating a full-stack architecture using modern web technologies.
+Real-time Chat Application built using React.js for the frontend and Node.js with Express.js for the backend.
+The project utilizes Socket.IO to enable real-time communication, allowing users to send and receive messages instantly.
+With this setup, users can join chat rooms, send messages, and see updates from other participants in real time.

 The project consists of three pages: Login, Signup, and Chat.